nvim-treesitter/nvim-treesitter-textobjects/README.md

         ["]m"] = "@function.outer",
         ["]]"] = { query = "@class.outer", desc = "Next class start" },
         --
-        -- You can use regex matching (i.e. lua pattern) and/or pass a list in a "query" key to group multiple queires.
+        -- You can use regex matching (i.e. lua pattern) and/or pass a list in a "query" key to group multiple queries.
         ["]o"] = "@loop.*",
         -- ["]o"] = { query = { "@loop.inner", "@loop.outer" } }
         --